 - Did you try to block your opponent’s moves?
 Was this effective?

 - How did you respond when your opponent blocked your moves?

 - Which rule did you prefer, capturing or not capturing your opponent’s product?
 Why?

-Factor Pair Up has many connections to the Common Core standards for grades 3-5 and covers topics in both Operations and Algebraic Thinking and Number and Operations in Base Ten.
+Factor Pair Up has many connections to the Common Core standards for grades 3 through 5 and covers topics in both Operations and Algebraic Thinking and Number and Operations in Base Ten.
 Some of the key standards are:

-- Use the four operations with whole numbers to solve problems (grade 4)
+- Use the four operations with whole numbers to solve problems (4th grade)

 - Gain familiarity with factors and multiples (grade 4)